-It is important for startups to estimate the market size to make sure there are enough potential customers who might want to spend money on their product.
-Also, it is always good advice to try to reach founders of similar startups that didn’t make it to find out the reason.
+Another essential step is to estimate the market size to make sure there are enough potential customers who might want to spend money on your product.
+Try to reach founders of similar startups that didn’t make it to find out the reason.
 Many are quite eager to talk.

 Step 3.
 Select core features

 It is likely you already know what features your product should include.
 Now it is important to prioritize them based on user stories or user scenarios to figure out which features are must-haves and which are nice to have (use the MoSCoW methodology or Kano).
 The goal is to identify features that are absolutely necessary for MVP software development to provide the core value proposition.

 For example, the scope of MVP development for a very basic ecommerce site would center around the steps customers must take to buy an item:

 This isn’t something one wants to skip.
 An interactive representation of a concept will help roadmap the user flow, estimate MVP software development costs, and get early feedback.
 It is also helpful in a sales context.